 Nia Martin

-Having gravitated towards storytelling her whole life, Nia is excited to serve as Whidbey Institute’s Communications Manager.
-She has a background in various forms of storytelling, including in film theory and production, freelance photography, events and promotion, writing and editing for publications, journalism, working in development and communications at a literary nonprofit, and co-founding the former newsletter, Parts & Labor, which examined the often unseen, grassroots-level work that women and non-binary people do for their communities in Washington state.
+Prior to joining the Whidbey Institute, Nia worked in development and communications at Hedgebrook, a Whidbey Island-based literary retreat and nonprofit serving women writers from all over the world.
+She believes that good storytelling is key to successful development and has a background in various forms of storytelling, including photography, events, promotion, writing and editing for publications, and co-founding former newsletter, Parts & Labor, which examined the often unseen, grassroots-level work that women and non-binary people do for their communities in Washington state.
 Outside of work, you can find her at the movies, on a walk with her husband and dogs, slowly working through her overstuffed bookshelf, attending a community event or performance, trying to figure out the secret to getting the perfect Polaroid picture, or enjoying a martini.

 William Noble